Fitch Ratings Lanka has affirmed Citibank N.A. Colombo Branch’s (CitiSL) National Long-Term Rating at ‘AAA(lka)’. The Outlook is Stable.

 Factors that could, individually or collectively, lead to positive rating action/upgrade:

 There is no rating upside for the National Long-Term Rating, as it is already at the highest point on the scale.

 Factors that could, individually or collectively, lead to negative rating action/downgrade:

-A downgrade of CitiSL’s rating could result from Citibank, N.A.’s rating falling below Sri Lanka’s IDR, although Fitch sees that as highly unlikely in the near to medium term.
-Significant changes to Fitch’s expectation of support from CitiBank N.A. could also have a negative impact on the rating.
+CitiSL’s rating could be downgraded if Citibank, N.A.’s rating falls below Sri Lanka’s Issuer Default Rating, although Fitch sees that as highly unlikely in the near to medium term.
+Significant changes to Fitch’s expectation of support from Citibank, such as a change in legal status, could also negatively affect the rating.

 Significant change in National Rating relativities in Sri Lanka’s rating universe could also lead to a downgrade of CitiSL’s National Rating.